eclipse-sumo/sumo/docs/web/docs/Downloads.md

 source libraries](Libraries_Licenses.md).

-The standard Windows build only contains code and Windows binaries with Eclipse approved licenses (especially no GPL and LGPL code).
+The standard Windows build only contains code and Windows binaries with Eclipse approved licenses (especially no GPL code).
 If you need features like shapefile import, GeoTIFF processing, the OpenSceneGraph 3D GUI, or video generation, download the "extra" build.